SolaceProducts/terraform-solacebrokerappliance-service/examples/basic-vpn/README.md

 # Message VPN Configuration Example

-Configuration in this directory creates a basic [Message VPN](https://docs.solace.com/Features/VPN/Managing-Message-VPNs.htm) on the PubSub+ event broker, leveraging the Service Terraform module.
+Configuration in this directory creates a basic [Message VPN](https://docs.solace.com/Features/VPN/Managing-Message-VPNs.htm) on the PubSub+ appliance, leveraging the Service Terraform module.

 The created Message VPN enables SMF and Web Transport messaging services with a message spool of 1500 MB assigned by default, as well as the use of JNDI and DMR.
 See the example [Services and listen ports](examples/services-and-listen-ports) how to enable and configure other services including REST, MQTT and AMQP.